 Wellmark may, from time to time, make available to you certain value added or innovative benefits for a fee or for no fee.
+These value added or innovative benefits are not insurance and may be changed or eliminated at any time.
 Examples include Blue365®, identity theft protections, and discounts on alternative/preventive therapies, fitness, exercise and diet assistance, and elective procedures as well as resources to help you make more informed health decisions.
 Wellmark may also provide rewards or incentives under this plan if you participate in certain voluntary wellness activities or programs that encourage healthy behaviors.
 Your employer is responsible for any income and employment tax withholding, depositing and reporting obligations that may apply to the value of such rewards and incentives.